The Best Car Polisher - Top 5

 So a rotary polisher is best left in the hands of a professional, or an experienced enthusiast.

-Dual Action Polisher vs rotary polisher
+Dual Action Polisher vs rotary polisher (What's the difference?)

 Dual Action DA Polisher